 Color psychology tells us many things about how we’re influenced by what we see.
-Aside from cultural significance, most colors trigger the same psychological reactions in every person.
-Certain colors agitate or excite while other colors pacify, putting you in a relaxed mindset.
+Aside from cultural significance, most colors trigger similar psychological reactions in people.
+Some colors agitate or excite and others calm and pacify, putting you in a relaxed mindset.

-These can be used in several ways to design a space and alter the ambiance to whatever you want.
+You can use relaxing colors in several ways to help you design a room or aesthetic and alter the ambiance, depending on your mood.
 For example, even if you don’t choose a specific color, certain bulbs like incandescents or fluorescents have their own warm or cold light.
 These dramatically change the way a room feels.

 What LED light colors help you sleep?

-The number one way to help you sleep at night: no lights at all.
+The number one way to help you sleep at night is no lights at all.
 Blackout curtains are the definitive sleep solution, next to white noise.
 You’ll find that any light source isn’t ideal for fully restful sleep, but this may not be an option for you.

-If you can’t sleep without light or if you’re looking for the best night light to add to a room, you need to know which colors to avoid and which to invest in.
-First off, don’t use blue lights for any bedroom lighting.
+If you can’t sleep without light or are looking for the best night light to add to a room, you need to know which colors to avoid and which to invest in.
+First, don’t use blue lights for any bedroom lighting.
 If you use fluorescent bulbs, make sure you choose a warm setting.
-Cold daylight bulbs signal your brain to release serotonin and dopamine, waking up your brain more.
+Cold daylight bulbs signal your brain to release serotonin and dopamine, waking your brain.
 Warmer lights like conventional incandescent or warm fluorescents signal melatonin production instead.

 Red light and sleep